 Samples for Cover Letter

-How Do I Write the Cover Letter?
+How Do I Write a Cover Letter?

 There are several standard formatting rules you must follow for the letter.
 This keeps your letter tidy, professional, and easy to read.